 Chase Banking: Chase offers checking and savings with no balance required, fee waived banking, when you set up direct deposit.
 Benefits include debit card, on-line banking, credit cards, access to mortgage and home equity loans and other banking services.

 Health Club Membership: Faculty and staff can secure discounted health club memberships through GlobalFit Corporate Fitness.

 New Employees are urged to review and understand their first pay stubs to assure themselves that their elections of benefits have been correctly recorded.
-Questions may be referred to Human Resources Department.
+Questions may be referred to Office of Human Resources.

-More comprehensive information is available on all these matters through the Human Resources Department.
+More comprehensive information is available on all these matters through the Office of Human Resources.
 In the event of any discrepancy between this brochure and the underlying plan documents, the underlying documents shall govern.
 The College may modify benefits at any time without prior notice.